ewaldmire/ascender/docs/development/minikube.md

 If there are errors in the image pull, check that it is using the right tag.
 You can update the tag that it will pull by editing the deployment.

-### Custom climber Development Image for Kubernetes
+### Custom ascender Development Image for Kubernetes

 I have found `minikube cache add` to be unacceptably slow for larger images such as this.
 A faster workflow involves building the image and pushing it to a
 registry:

-In the root of the climber repo:
+In the root of the ascender repo:

 ```
 $ make awx-kube-dev-build